 |Date||1-year CD||5-year CD||1-year jumbo||5-year jumbo||Money market account|

-No need to stick to low rates: Below are some of the best CD rates from popular banks by term
+There’s no need to stick with low rates.
+Here are some of the best CD rates by term from popular banks:

 Current CD rates: 6-month

 - First Internet Bank of Indiana: 0.45% APY

 - Navy Federal Credit Union: 0.45% APY

 - First Internet Bank of Indiana: 0.60% APY

 - Sallie Mae Bank: 0.60% APY